 - What are the biggest challenges you had to deal with?
 What changed between your original plan and your final product?

 - What are some limitations of your product.
 If yours is an engineering-heavy project, what would you need to overcome in order to scale (cost/incentives/QC…)?
 If yours was a scientific study, what are some sources of error that may have been introduced by your method.
 If you results deviate from previous work, why might that be?

 Your final report should do a deeper analysis of the individual components of your project.
 You should pick two of the sections to do a deeper analysis on.
 For the two deeper analyses, we ask you to create a graph.
 Which questions you should pick depends on where the balance of your team’s effort went.
 Some people are building really complex system that require a lot of engineering.
 Other people’s focus is on analyzing data.
 If your focus is on analysis, then you should generate more in-depth graphs.

-The final project presentations will be held during the final exam slot on Wednesday, May 8, 2019 from 12:00PM to 02:00PM in Wu and Chen Auditorium (Levine 101) We will play your videos and have a short amount of time for you to answer questions from the audience.
+The final project presentations will be held during the final exam slot.
+We will play your videos and have a short amount of time for you to answer questions from the audience.

 Below are the questions that you should address in your final report. lease submit your answers in a PDF that you submit to Gradescope.

 You must answer the questions in all of the sections below, but you only need to create graphs for 2 sections.

 - Name of your project